-Issuer Critical: If set, indicates that the corresponding property entry tag MUST be understood if the semantics of the CAA record are to be correctly interpreted by an issuer.
+Issuer Critical: If set (=1), indicates that the corresponding property entry tag MUST be understood if the semantics of the CAA record are to be correctly interpreted by an issuer.

-Issuers MUST NOT issue certificates for a domain if the Extended Issuer Authorization Set contains unknown property entry tags that have the Critical bit set.
+Issuers MUST NOT issue certificates for a domain if the relevant CAA Resource Record set contains unknown property entry tags that have the Critical bit set.